MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 The following links outline three approaches to governance:

-1. Ready: [Add governance to landing zones](../ready/considerations/governance.md): This section outlines way in which you can add basic governance to your first landing zone.
+1. Ready: [TODO - Add governance to landing zones](../ready/considerations/governance.md): This section outlines way in which you can add basic governance to your first landing zone.
 This is not a governance solution, but will prepare for future governance by adding relevant tools to your environment.
 2. Govern: [Approach](../govern/index.md): This methodology outlines a process for thinking about corporate policy and processes.
 Then building the disciplines required to deliver on governance across the cloud enterprise adoption efforts.
 3. Govern: [Initial foundation](../govern/guides/complex/prescriptive-guidance.md): Similar to the landing zone article, this article will guide readers through the addition of governance to existing adoption efforts.
 The story-based article series follows a common set of customer stories & shows how to add governance controls in parallel to adoption needs.